The shifted-prime Erd\H{o}s-Wintner law for primitive-root determinant densities: extremal order, dimension zero, and Fourier decay: Quantitative Refinements

 \begin{proposition}[Upper bound for the minimum density up to $x$] There exists an absolute constant $C > 0$ such that for all sufficiently large~$x$,

 \end{proposition}

-\begin{proof} By Theorem~\ref{thm:linnik}, fix absolute constants $C_0,L>0$ such that the least prime in any reduced residue class modulo $q$ is at most $C_0 q^L$.
+\begin{proof} Fix absolute constants $C_0\ge 1$ and $L>0$ from Linnik's theorem such that the least prime in any reduced residue class modulo $d$ is at most $C_0 d^L$.
 For each $k\ge 1$, let $p^*(k)$ denote the least prime satisfying $p^*(k)\equiv 1\pmod{N_k}$.
 Given $x$, let $k$ be the largest positive integer such that

 Then

 Such a $k$ exists for all sufficiently large $x$, and $k\to\infty$ as $x\to\infty$.